Why Are Most Big Cases Tried in Downtown Los Angeles Court?

 That particular jurisdiction and the courthouse that handles that area will take it.

-If you're looking for the best – someone who has worked for the District Attorney's office and worked for a superior court judge.
+If you're looking for the best, look for someone who has worked for the District Attorney's office and is a superior court judge.

-I've been a criminal defense attorney defending people just like you since the early 1990s, pick up the phone now and ask for a meeting with Ron Hedding.
+As a criminal defense attorney, I've been defending people like you since the early 1990s.
+I'm here to help.
+Call me now and ask for a meeting with Ron Hedding.

-I stand at the ready to help you.
-The Hedding Law Firm provides a free case evaluation via phone or fill out the contact form.
+I'm here and ready to assist you.
+The Hedding Law Firm offers a free case evaluation by phone or by filling out the contact form.
+Don't hesitate to reach out.